Font Face

 font-weight: 700;

-.
-In the below examples you can see the ways to pass a value for$file-formats
+}Things are getting trickier when you want to pass a value for$file-formats.
+In the below examples you can see the ways to pass a value for$file-formats.

 @font-face {